RonakVataliya/Project2_Tetris/README.md

 | `R`               | 🔄 Restart the game           |
 | `ESC`             | ❌ Quit the game              |

-## 🌟 Features 🚀🎮
+## 🌟  Key Features 🚀🎮
-- ⚡ **Dynamic Speed Adjustment:**
+- ⚡ *Dynamic Speed Adjustment:*
-    - 🚀 The drop speed of the tetrominoes increases by 10% after every 5 pieces placed, with a minimum speed cap of 50ms. ⚡⏱️📈
+    - 🚀 The drop speed of the tetrominoes increases by 10% after every 5 pieces placed, with a minimum speed cap of 50ms. ⚡⏱📈
-- 🏆 **High Score Tracking:**
+- 🏆 *High Score Tracking:*
-    - 📄 The highest score is saved in a file named `highscore.txt` and loaded at the start of the game. 🏆📄💾
+    - 📄 The highest score is saved in a file named highscore.txt and loaded at the start of the game. 🏆📄💾
-- 🎨 **Game Rendering:**
+- 🎨 *Game Rendering:*
     - 🔳 The game grid and pieces are rendered using simple console characters.
     - 📊 The current score, high score, and drop speed are displayed after each update. 🎨📊🧱
-- 🔄 **Pause and Restart:**
+- 🔄 *Pause and Restart:*
-    - ⏯️ The game can be paused or restarted at any time using the respective keys. 🔄⏸️⚙️
+    - ⏯ The game can be paused or restarted at any time using the respective keys. 🔄⏸⚙

 ## 📄 Files 🗂️💽
 - `tetris.cpp` - 📄 The main C++ source code containing the game logic.